 Why all the fighting over what we call the Father?
-Many are enlightened and can easily point to the four letters of the tetra grammaton: יהוה.
-Even though tetra grammaton is the Greek way to say 'four letters,' we can easily see He has a Name.
-I already know what you're thinking: Yahweh!
-Right?
-Although we have been taught that Yahweh is the correct pronunciation of the tetra grammaton, it is a flat out lie - destroyed with minimal amount of research.
+Many are confused about what we refer to as the tetra grammaton: יהוה (tetra grammaton is the Greek way to say 'four letters').
+Although we have been taught that Yahweh is the correct pronunciation of the tetra grammaton, but this statement lacks truth and can be refuted with minimal amount of research.
 What is His Name (Mashaly/Proverbs 30:4)?

 **Food For Thought Article (Volume 1): "What's In a Name?" is found above the video**